Medically reviewed by Melissa Guarnaccia, LCSW

 Some people believe that they don’t need a therapist and that they can solve their problems on their own.
 However, as resourceful and intuitive as you are, it may be helpful to have an objective person to help figure out what’s happening.
 The way a therapist thinks about your current situation may provide you with a new outlook.
 Most people can’t always be objective about their own lives, but a therapist may be able to provide a dispassionate perspective that leads to a deeper understanding you might not have obtained on your own.

 Therapy is for anyone who wants to better themselves and gain emotional insight into who they are.
-With therapy, you may learn tools to become more self-aware and cope with challenging emotions more skillfully.
+With in-person or online therapy sessions, you may learn tools to become more self-aware and cope with challenging emotions more skillfully.

-How to find a therapist who meets your needs
+How to find a therapist who meets your treatment needs

-You may be wondering how you can be sure that a therapist is capable of providing adequate care for your mental health concerns or other life challenges.
+You may be wondering how you can be sure that a therapist is capable of providing adequate care for your mental health concerns or other life challenges, like physical therapy for injuries.
 First, you can check to make sure they have a license to work with clients and provide mental health treatment.
 Your therapist needs to be a licensed provider to practice in the state where they live and where their clients live.
 However, many states are now part of PSYPACT and allow for interstate teletherapy.
 It can be important to ensure your therapist accepts your insurance and that online therapy coverage extends to the particular provider you’re interested in working with as well.

 You can also assess how the therapist makes you feel.
 If something doesn’t feel right, you have the right to change therapists.
 If they don’t feel like someone that you can confide in and discuss your feelings with, then they may not be right for you.